mailgun/documentation/source/api-email-validation.rst

-id                       string         list_id name given when the list was initially created created_at               string         Date/Time that the request was initiated quantity                 integer        number of total items in the list to be previewed status                   string         current state of the list validation request. (``preview_processing``, ``preview_complete``) valid                    bool           a boolean to represent if the list is valid summary                  collection     summary of the validations in the list provided result                   array          nested results averaged. (``deliverable``, ``undeliverable``, ``catch_all`` and ``unknown``) risk                     array          nested risk assessment count (``high``, ``low``, ``medium`` or ``unknown``)
+id                       string         list_id name given when the list was initially created created_at               string         Date/Time that the request was initiated quantity                 integer        number of total items in the list to be previewed status                   string         current state of the list verification request. (``preview_processing``, ``preview_complete``) valid                    bool           a boolean to represent if the list is valid summary                  collection     summary of the verifications in the list provided result                   array          nested results averaged. (``deliverable``, ``undeliverable``, ``catch_all`` and ``unknown``) risk                     array          nested risk assessment count (``high``, ``low``, ``medium`` or ``unknown``)
 =====================    ===========    ============================================================================================================

-Get a list of bulk validation previews:
+Get a list of bulk verification previews:

-This request will return a list of bulk validation previews.
+This request will return a list of bulk verification previews.

 .. include:: samples/get-bulk-previews.rst